open-component-model/ocm/docs/ocm/model.md

 - **`signature`** (required) [*signature*](#signature-info)

-  The signature for the given digest
+  The signature for the specified digest

 ##### Digest Info